Clinical Research Award

 Attach a brief biographical sketch of the applicant that should include a recent, relevant bibliography.

 Applications related to research on human subjects must be accompanied by institutional approval of the type required by the U.S. Department of Health and Human Services.
 No applications without institutional approval will be considered.

 Applications that involve research on animals must be accompanied by a written approval of an institutional committee of the type required by the U.S. Department of Health and Human Services.
 Applications that involve animals will not be considered without this approval.

 Applicants must be present to accept their award at the American Contact Dermatitis Society Annual Meeting to be held Thursday, March 19, 2020 in Denver, CO.
 This program is supported by an educational grant from Procter and Gamble.

-The completed application and supporting materials must be received by April 15 and October 15 of each year.
+The completed application and supporting materials must be received by 11:59pm CST on April 15 and October 15 of each year.
 To apply for this award, please click here.

 Approved April applications will be funded the following September; while October applications will be funded the following April.

 It is essential that all applications are complete and received prior to the deadline.
 This checklist must accompany the application.
 If the application is incomplete or any of the items are missing the application will not be considered for the award.

 - Complete application